facuvegaa/tic-tac-toe-Python-Test/README.md

 | `row` | `string` | "0" | **Required** |
 | `column` | `sring` | "0" | **Required** |

+The squares of the board are counted as in computer science, for example the square of the first row on the left would be row="0" and column="0"

 Update the state of the game:
 ```JSON
 {